nmaguiar/openaf-docs/docs/reference/ow_template.md

 ````
 Adds custom helpers:

-  - debug           -- calls sprint for the parameter
+  - $debug           -- calls sprint for the parameter
-  - stringify       -- stringify the parameter
+  - $stringify       -- stringify the parameter
-  - stringifyInLine -- stringify in the same line the parameter
+  - $stringifyInLine -- stringify in the same line the parameter
-  - toYAML          -- returns the YAML version of the parameter
+  - $toYAML          -- returns the YAML version of the parameter
-  - env             -- returns the current environment variable identified by the parameter
+  - $env             -- returns the current environment variable identified by the parameter
-  - escape          -- returns an escaped version of the parameter
+  - $escape          -- returns an escaped version of the parameter
-  - f               -- uses the $f format function
+  - $f               -- uses the $f format function
-  - ft              -- uses the $ft format function
+  - $ft              -- uses the $ft format function
-  - get             -- uses the $$.get function to access objects
+  - $get             -- uses the $$.get function to access objects
-  - path            -- uses the $path function to query objects
+  - $path            -- uses the $path function to query objects
-  - toSLON          -- returns the ow.format.toSLON version of an objecft
+  - $toSLON          -- returns the ow.format.toSLON version of an object
+  - $get             -- returns the corresponding value for a key on $get
+  - $getObj          -- equivalent to $get with the extra parameter for $$.get path\    - $dateDiff        -- returns a number of seconds for a provided date optionally (second argument) with minutes, hours, days, months, weeks or years and (third argument) a default value

 ````